Manager tools for The IDEAL Learning Journey

 - Some of the scenarios may be all too familiar for some individuals, and thus be tough to deal with, frustrating, or may cause them to relive personal experiences that were negative/traumatic.

-- For some participants, the learning journey could be the first time they are confronted with a range of situations related to complex DEIB topics and human behavior, and this could be shocking to them.
+- For some participants, the Learning Journey could be the first time they are confronted with a range of situations related to complex diversity, equity, inclusion, and belonging topics and human behavior, and this could be shocking to them.

 - Still others may be excited to use the practical tools being provided back in the workplace, and while that is exactly the type of transformational change the program is seeking to instill, it requires you as their manager, to be flexible and supportive of taking new approaches within the team.
 For example, team members will learn about microaggressions and how to intercede if that type of situation arises at work, and want to use the new approach, which calls for courage to be assertive in their communication, and in turn, could lead to you getting involved if such a situation arises.